Syrian Civil War Fast Facts

 July 23, 2012 - The Syrian Foreign Ministry spokesman, Jihad Makdissi, threatens to use chemical and biological weapons against outside forces: "No chemical or biological weapons will ever be used...unless Syria is exposed to external aggression."

-July 30, 2012 - The Syrian Charge d'Affaires in London, Khaled al-Ayoubi, resigns stating he is "no longer willing to represent a regime that has committed such violent and oppressive acts against its own people."
+July 30, 2012 - The Syrian Charge d'Affaires in London, Khaled al-Ayoubi, resigns, stating he is "no longer willing to represent a regime that has committed such violent and oppressive acts against its own people."

 August 2, 2012 - UN Secretary General Ban Ki-moon announces that Special Envoy for Syria Kofi Annan will not renew his mandate when it expires at the end of August.

-August 6, 2012 - Syrian Prime Minister Riyad al-Hijab's resignation from office and defection from Assad's regime is read on Al Jazeera by his spokesman Muhammad el-Etri.
-Hijab and his family are said to have left Syria overnight arriving in Jordan.
+August 6, 2012 - Syrian Prime Minister Riyad Hijab's resignation from office and defection from Assad's regime is read on Al Jazeera by his spokesman Muhammad el-Etri.
+Hijab and his family are said to have left Syria overnight, arriving in Jordan.
 Hijab is the highest-profile official to defect.

 August 9, 2012 - Syrian television reports that President al-Assad has appointed Health Minister Wael al-Halki as the new prime minister.